JAGF009/TrackComp/README.md

     make -j`nproc`
     ./tcomp

-If you are working with [fish shell](https://fishshell.com/) (strongly recommend you to do so), change the two last lines to:
+If you are working with [fish shell](https://fishshell.com/) (strongly recommend you to do so):

+    mkdir build; cd build
+    cmake ..
     make -j(nproc)
     ./tcomp